rxxsta/25daysofchristmas/challenges/day3_Wireshark-and-Password-Cracking.md

 ### Running hashcat to crack Buddy's password

 Now we can run hashcat to try and crack buddy's password.\
-`hashcat -m 1800 hash /usr/share/wordlists/rockyou.txt --force`
+`hashcat -m 1800 hash /usr/share/wordlists/rockyou.txt --force`\
+`-m` is so you can specify the hash type that you want hashcat to use\
+`1800` is the SHA-512 code\
+`--force` ignores warnings

 After a very short time, hashcat poops out a password for us :)
 ![pass](https://i.imgur.com/t8vjvaA.png)